vulpemventures/custodian-vault/README.md

 go build -o ~/tmp/vault-plugins/custodian-vault
 ```

-Create a config file to point Vault at the plugin directory
+Create the config file to point the Vault server to the plugin directory

 ```sh
 tee ~/tmp/vault.hcl <<EOF